Stephen Shore's personal tribute to Andy Warhol

 “I was the only person of the people who were hanging out with him, or one of the few, who lived uptown,” Shore writes.
 “Often we would wind up, say, in Chinatown at 2 a.m. and share a cab home.
 We’d have conversations.
 He was very open and unaffected.
 He would say things he wouldn’t have said in a more public situation.

 “One time Andy asked me if I had seen some film on the Late, Late Show the previous night.
 I forget the film, but Priscilla Lane was in it.
 A 1930s tearjerker.
 And, in fact, I had.
 Andy wanted to know what the ending was, because he said he started crying and fell asleep.

 Then he said, “And the television was off in the morning, so I guess my mother must have come in and turned it off.”
 He never talked about his mother.
 She was just mentioned as a part of his life, like, I woke up and the television was off, so I guess my mother turned it off.

 "He never said anything reflective about her.
 But I remember, at the time, finding it stunning and poignant that he’s Andy Warhol, who’s just come from some all-night party or several of them, and has turned on the television and cried himself to sleep to a Priscilla Lane film, and his mother had come in and turned it off.”

-The poignancy of Shore’s words and pictures remains undiminished, over the decades.
-To see more of these shots and read more recollections from Shore and others order a copy of Factory; Andy Warhol by Stephen Shore here and for more Stephen Shore books go here.
+The poignancy of Shore’s words and pictures remains undiminished over the decades.
+To see more of these photos and read more recollections from Shore and others order a copy of Factory; Andy Warhol by Stephen Shore here and for more Stephen Shore books go here.